ossf/scorecard/docs/beginner-checks.md

 ### Token-Permissions check helps you secure your workflows

 We suggest addressing the [Token-Permissions check](https://github.com/ossf/scorecard/blob/main/docs/checks.md#token-permissions) next because it takes just a few minutes to “set it and forget it” and secure your workflows.
 The check warns you when your project’s top-level tokens have `write` access instead of the more restrictive `read` access.
 Not all `write` access permissions need to be eliminated; some workflows may genuinely require them.
 But ensuring your top-level permissions have `read` access helps your project follow the principle of least privilege, which means that permissions are granted based on the minimal necessary access to perform a function.
-Projects that have top-level tokens set to `write` access for their automated workflows may be vulnerable to malicious code execution.
+Projects that don't follow least privilege, particularly around `write` permissions, expose themselves to undue risks of attack if their workflow dependencies become compromised.
 By simply switching `write` to `read` you’ll be able to close off a powerful attack vector (exploiting compromised tokens that have write permissions and using them to inject malicious code into the project).

 To change the default setting for token permissions, add the following to the top of your workflow: